Baltimore Skipjacks: Penguins' affiliate

-In the 1984–85 AHL season, the Skipjacks won a league record 16 consecutive games during February and March.
-The Skipjacks featured seven different players with 20-goal seasons.
-However, they were a more defensive oriented team than previous seasons, conceding only 252 goals, while scoring 326, and finishing second place in the south division with 98 points.
+In the 1984–85 AHL season, the Skipjacks set a professional ice hockey and a league record with 16 consecutive wins during February and March.
+The Skipjacks featured seven different players with 20-goal seasons, and finished second place in the south division with 98 points.
 The defense was led by captain Steve Carlson, and goaltender Jon Casey, on loan from the Minnesota North Stars.
 Casey led the league with the lowest goals against average to win the Harry "Hap" Holmes Memorial Award, and was voted the AHL's best goaltender, winning the Aldege "Baz" Bastien Memorial Award.
 In the playoffs, the Skipjacks defeated Rochester in the first round by four games to one, and then won all four games against the first place Binghamton Whalers in the second round.
 The Skipjacks' offense was shut down in the finals by rookie 19-year-old goaltender Patrick Roy, and the team lost in six games to the Sherbrooke Canadiens.

 The Skipjacks struggled in the 1985–86 AHL season, even though Ubriaco stayed when many players moved up to the NHL.
 The offense was led by Tom Roulston with 38 goals, and 87 points.
 The team finished seventh place in the southern division, missing the playoffs.
 In the 1986–87 AHL season, Ubriaco improved the team to fifth place in the southern division, but still missed the playoffs.
-Alain Lemieux led the team with 41 goals and 97 points.
-The Penguins announced after the season, that they would not renew the affiliation agreement.
+Alain Lemieux led the team with 41 goals and 97 points, and placed second overall in league scoring.
+The Penguins did not renew the affiliation agreement after the season.

 Unaffiliated season

 Baltimore needed to find a new source of money, without the financial help from the Penguins.
 Businessman Tom Ebright purchased the team for $250,000, and operated it as an independent franchise, without an NHL farm team affiliation for the 1987–88 AHL season.
-The Skipjacks began the season with sixteen consecutive losses, and finished last in the AHL with 35 points, missing the playoffs.
+Baltimore's roster relied on players from several teams.
+The Skipjacks began the season with eightteen consecutive losses, breaking a professional hockey record previously held by the Washington Capitals who lost 17 straight in the 1974–75 NHL season.
+The Skipjacks finished last in the AHL with 35 points, missing the playoffs.
 The team's leading player was center Doug Shedden, who scored 37 goals, and 88 points on the season.